always be listening global initiative

 (or, more seriously, psychiatric symptoms) to personalized (precision) psychosocial or psychiatric intervention (treatment).

-indigenous mental health and aid workers already working
+We collaborate with indigenous mental health and aid workers already working

 with trauma populations, learning from them contributing through grant-writing with issues unique to children